aranja/git-hydra/README.md

 # Motivation

 The idea is to increase throughput on projects with PRs and code-reviews.
-Especially where PRs need to be small, focused and self-contained, and reviews might take a day or more.
+Especially where PRs should be small, focused and self-contained, and reviews might take a day or more.

 In high throughput development, you may be working on separate fixes and